We provide total solutions for entrepreneurs

 (3) Is it necessary to own shares to become the director of a limited company?
 The director or the supervisor of a company limited by Shares?

-1. Generally yes.
-The director of a limited company must hold shares to become a director of a limited company.
+1. Yes, the director of a limited company must hold shares to become a director of a limited company.

 2. However, when a company acts as a shareholder of another company, its authorized representative can be elected as a director.
 The authorized representative is not required to be a shareholder.